unparalleled-js/docs-1/connectors/zendesk/search-organizations-action.md

 | Organization custom fields | Provide data for organization custom field(s). |

 ### Output fields
-The output of this action contains the full set of columns from the selected organization.
+The output of this action contains a list of organizations with their respective outputs.
 Here are some of the commonly used outputs.

 | Output field | Description                                                  |
 |--------------|--------------------------------------------------------------|